opnsense/docs/source/manual/reverse_proxy.rst

 **Upstream Server, Backend Server**

-This is your listening application like an nginx on port 80 for HTTP or your LDAP server on TCP/389.
+This is your listening application like nginx on port 80 for HTTP or your LDAP server on TCP/389.

 **Frontends (HAProxy) and HTTP(S)/Stream Servers (nginx)**